metamn/react/content/blog/on-function-signatures/index.md

 In both cases the hint information is incomplete.
 There is no type information on `prop1`, `prop2`.

 ## Default props

+Before assigning default props to function props they should be set up to catch missing function props.

+On assigning them, the prop structure defines which method to use.
+In case of a small number of flat props a pretty good usability can be reached.

+### Defining default props

 Default props prevent errors when destructuring undefined props and trying to use them.